leslie-alldridge/C-8.0-.Net-Core-3.0/Chapter 8/Readme.md

 Internationalization is the process of enabling your code to run correctly all over the world.
 It has two parts: globalization and localization.

+#### Exercise 8.1

+1. What is the maximum number of characters that can be stored in a string variable?
+Several billion, but it depends on the .NET CLR memory limit and the machine hosting the code.
+2. When and why should you use a SecureString class?
+Represents text that should be kept confidential, such as by deleting it from computer memory when no longer needed.
+3. When is it appropriate to use a StringBuilder type?
+Instead of using `+` or `concat()` you can use a `StringBuilder`
+4. When should you use a `LinkedList<T>` class?
+It's a doubly linked class, great for adding or removing many items from the start / end of the list.
+5. When should you use a `SortedDictionary<T>` class rather than a `SortedList<T>` class?
+SortedList can retrieve items by index and uses less memory.
+SortedDictionary retrieves item by key and has faster insertion and removal operations - but uses more memory.
+6. What is the ISO culture code for Welsh? `cy-GB`
+7. What is the difference between localization, globalization, and internationalization?
+Localization is more about the language so that button labels make sense.
+Globalization is about writing code in a way that it can accommodate multiples languages and regions.
+Internationalization is the process of enabling code to run correctly all over the world.
+8. In a regular expression, what does $ mean?
+End of input
+9. In a regular expression, how could you represent digits? `[0-9]`
+10. Why should you not use the official standard for email addresses to create a regular expression to validate a user's email address?
+You can use `System.Net.Mail.MailAddress` to do that for you.
+E.g. `MailAddress m = new MailAddress(emailaddress);`